 Private sector businesses across the entire illegal wildlife trade chain may be drawn into the illegal trade either deliberately or unwittingly.
 United for Wildlife have been working with the private sector to bolster existing measures to prevent the trade and develop and integrate new measures to detect and intercept illegal wildlife products.
 Their Transport Taskforce has brought high-level leaders from the transport industry together with representatives from across the world of conservation.

 Engage young people with conservation

 United for Wildlife is working to not only engage young people with the issues of conservation but to also empower them to be key spokespeople, ambassadors and wildlife heroes in their home countries.
 By providing digital platforms and social media engagement, people can find inspiration while learning more about the species threatened by illegal wildlife trade.
 The We Are The Rangers Minecraft map is just one of the ways they are reaching out to people who may not yet know about the poaching crisis.
 The aim of our Minecraft map is to highlight the terrible dangers facing wildlife from poachers, and the rangers who are battling to protect them.

-Education is one of our main priorities at ZSL.
-From September 2016, ZSL and United for Wildlife have launched free online courses designed to empower the next generation of conservationists.
+Education is one of our main priorities at ZSL and, together with United for Wildlife, we offer free online courses designed to empower the next generation of conservationists.